-- In all marketing communications, (e.g. fundraising or campaigning) we will give you an opportunity to opt out of that particular type of communication.
+- In all marketing communications, (e.g. fundraising, campaigning or membership) we will give you an opportunity to opt out of that communication.

 - We may contact you via post or phone on the basis of it being in our legitimate interests to do so, unless you have told us you do not want us to contact you in that way.
 If you have registered on the Telephone Preference Service, we won’t contact you by phone for marketing purposes unless you have given us explicit permission to do so.

-- We may contact you via email or SMS where you have expressed a preference for a particular type of communication or where you have opted-in to these channels.
+- We may contact you via email or SMS where you have expressed a preference for this type of communication or where you have opted-in to these channels.

 - Your privacy is important to us and so far as possible we will not send you any type or method of communications you tell us that you do not want to receive.
-When we first record your personal details, we will ask you how you want us to keep in touch or sign post to our Privacy Notice.
+When we first ask for your personal details, we will ask you how you want us to keep in touch and sign post to our Privacy Notice.

 - You can opt-out of receiving marketing communications or contact us to change your preferences at any time, by contacting us on the details below or by updating your preferences on our preference centre or via your web or app account..

 - To provide you with the services, products or information you have requested.